-We understand that our diverse workforce is an ethical and The RiseUp@Lonza program, an employee resource group cultural imperative, as well as giving us a commercial and dedicated to creating opportunities for women to build competitive advantage.
-For all these reasons, we work to create relationships, gain confidence and be inspired, was financially an inclusive environment and put our people at the heart of our and logistically supported by Lonza in 2023.
-The business business.
-As stated in our Code of Conduct, we do not tolerate sponsored the platform for the RiseUp mentoring program and any form of discrimination, harassment or bullying on the encouraged colleagues to join global events of the initiative. basis of ethnicity, national origin, color, religion, marital status, sexual orientation, gender identity or gender expression, creed, age, sex, disability, veteran status or any similar characteristic throughout our supply chain, including our business partners.
+We understand that our diverse workforce is an ethical and cultural imperative, as well as giving us a commercial and competitive advantage.
+For all these reasons, we work to create an inclusive environment and put our people at the heart of our business.
+As stated in our Code of Conduct, we do not tolerate any form of discrimination, harassment or bullying on the basis of ethnicity, national origin, color, religion, marital status, sexual orientation, gender identity or gender expression, creed, age, sex, disability, veteran status or any similar characteristic throughout our supply chain, including our business partners.